Larsa Pippen Flaunts Hourglass Curves In Sexy Black Bodysuit

 Larsa Pippen showed off her killer curves in a tight black bodysuit that did hourglass figure nothing but favors.
 The April 7 upload saw the mother of four straying away from her typical flesh-baring attire and slipping into something that was just as sexy but not as revealing.

 Pippen posed front and center, gazing into the camera with a seductive stare.
-She did not use a geotag in the latest add but appeared to be posing in her backyard in Southern California.
+She did not use a geotag in the latest upload but appeared to be posing in her backyard in Southern California.
 The setting was enough to make anyone envious with a concrete pool and tile-lined hot tub at her back.
-The beautiful deck also boasted a built-in grill and lush greenery as well a sliver on cloud-covered skies.
+The beautiful deck also boasted a built-in grill and lush greenery as well as a sliver of cloud-covered skies.
 While the scenery was flawless, it was Pippen’s voluptuous figure that made ripples.

 The curve-hugging outfit clung perfectly to Pippen’s body and came complete with long sleeves and pants.
-The neck possessed a small turtleneck detail, leaving only a glimpse of her neck visible in the photograph.
+The neck has a small turtleneck detail, leaving only a glimpse of her neck visible in the photograph.
 The scandalous outfit, which she purchased from PrettyLittleThing, hugged her midsection to perfection, accentuating her tiny waist.
 Her bottoms had a stripe of white on either side before unzipping slightly around her ankles.

 The Chicago-born beauty completed her outfit with a pair of chic black sneakers with matching laces and white tongues.
 It looked like she debuted a new hairstyle that was a far cry from her long locks, opting for a chic bob that rested on the tips of her shoulders.
 But upon further review, it looks like the majority of her hair was worn at her back.